last-genius/UCU_Rust_Course/README.md

 and then just read up on something when you need it/when you are having problems with it.
 Once again, Rust documentation is awesome, it allows you to jump to the source code immediately, since recently it allows you to nicely link to stuff, allows to quickly look up types etc.
+* [Async Book](https://rust-lang.github.io/async-book/) - Rust introduced stable `async/.await` syntax in 2019, which
+is now used in many libraries (`tokio`, `rayon`), and allows for fearless and beautiful concurrency.

 #### Intermediate References